pejovic/soil3Dknn/README.md

-# Homosoil-Spatial-Interpolation
+# 3Dsoilknn
-Incorporation of feature distance searching into IDW and RFSI
+Incorporation of feature distance searching into knn with idw